Polkadot-Blockchain-Academy/pba-content/syllabus/Graded_Assignments/week-2.md

 ## Option 3: Blockchain UI

-Take the <TODO> Runtime that we built in class and design a User interface for it.
-Your user interface should allow users to see <Some Chainstate> and submit signed transactions.
+Choose one fo the Frameless Runtimes that we built in class and design a user interface for it.
+Your user interface should allow users to read all relevant chain state and submit signed transactions.
 To achieve this you will need to make use of Substrate's RPC methods.

+This user interface does not need to be a beautiful webapp, although that is certainly welcome).
+A simple CLI based UI is enough.

 ## Option 4: Block Explorer / Indexer

+TODO